 Using the model from the original Run for the Fallen tribute in 2008 Honor and Remember Inc. has established the Colorado Run for the Fallen.
 It is a compilation of runners and support crew whose mission is clear and simple: To run specific miles for every Colorado service member killed as a result of serving during the War on Terror including Operation Iraqi Freedom, Enduring Freedom, New Dawn and Inherent Resolve.
 Each mile of sweat and pain and each flag saluted, is to pay homage to one service member’s life and their family.

-The weekend following 9/11 we will run across Colorado to raise awareness for the lives of those who fought and died, to rejuvenate their memories and keep their spirits alive and to aid in the healing process for the Colorado residents whose lives have been affected by the war.
+On 9/11/2020 we will begin our 3-day run across Colorado to raise awareness for the lives of those who fought and died, to rejuvenate their memories and keep their spirits alive and to aid in the healing process for the Colorado residents whose lives have been affected by the war.

 We are dedicated to Honor and Remember as we blaze a hundred mile tribute trail to Fort Logan National Cemetery.
 One Team ~ One Mission ~ One Tribute